 A.R.S. §§ 42-3460(A) and 42-3008(A)(2): A distributor may return unused tobacco product stamps for a refund.
 Luxury tax is also refunded if the cigarettes become unfit for sale due to breakage or spoilage.

 Most often, staleness is the reason for refund.
-If the state considered this to be a hazard of doing business and disallowed such refunds, additional luxury revenues would have resulted.
-The value of this refund is unknown.
+If the state considered this to be a hazard of doing business and disallowed such refunds, an additional \$349,374 in FY 21 luxury revenues would have resulted.